geedew/cross-console/README.md

 ## `window.cconsole.settings.history`
 >default `100` ( integer )

 This is the length of the history that is kept.
-Having a large enough number for good use, and a low enough number to stop overgrowth is essential
+Having a large enough number for good use, and a low enough number to stop overgrowth is essential. ** History will perist in localStorage if JSON and storage is available, using the key `CC.history` **

 # Examples